 475 Career Home Runs

-Stan hit one home run on this date and it was in 1957 in Cincinnati.
-The Cardinals were behind 5-0 and it was the top of the 4th inning when he connected off Don Gross for a solo home run.
+In 1957 in Cincinnati, the Cardinals were behind 5-0 and it was the top of the 4th inning when he connected off Don Gross for a solo home run.
 It was his 5th of the season and 357th of his career.

 Ralph McLaurin (May 23, 1895 – February 11, 1943) appeared in 8 career game all with the St. Louis Cardinals.
 He had no homers or runs batted in and finished with a .227 batting average.